There are a lot of things you can do in Ho Chi Minh City in Vietnam.

 Day trips from HCMC are best arranged through travel agencies for cost-effectiveness and convenience.
 The Sinh Café in District 1 in Saigon is popular with foreign tourists.

-Visitors are encouraged to stay in Vietnam longer; these day trips from Saigon are but a glimpse of what travelers can experience in the country.
+Visitors are encouraged to stay at least two weeks in Vietnam; these day trips from Saigon are but a glimpse of what travelers can experience in the country.

 What other day trips from HCMC can you recommend?

 - How Online Payment Solutions Help Traveling Entrepreneurs and Digital Nomads - August 8, 2023

 - 20 Absolutely Useful Tips For Backpacking Southeast Asia - July 30, 2023

 - 5 Things to Keep in Mind to Have a Secure and Enjoyable Trip - July 17, 2023